Skip to main content

 Stadium tour / baseball game

-The oldest active Major League Baseball park in America (1912) offers daily tours and hosts Red Sox home games through the summer — the green Monster Wall, the 1940s manual scoreboard, and the cramped wooden seats are genuinely irreplaceable.
+The oldest active Major League Baseball park in America (1912).
+Daily tours and Red Sox home games through the summer.
+The Green Monster Wall, the 1940s manual scoreboard, and the cramped wooden seats are irreplaceable.

 University / neighborhood walk